 Penguin immediately shits himself upon seeing the horror he’s wrought, and the scream that Tom Kenny gives may well be his greatest piece of voice-work on this show so far.
 Seriously.

 (Actually, given the chronology I’ve chosen for this movie, it would’ve been hilarious if the story began with Penguin still cuffed to Catwoman.
 Then again, if Drac’s previous track record with whips is anything to go by, we might not even have a movie.)

-Meanwhile, the Joker quickly learns why it might be a good idea to read the “WARNING: DO NOT USE WHEN WET” label on your electric joybuzzers.
+Meanwhile, the Joker quickly learns why it might be a good idea to read the “WARNING: DO NOT USE WHEN WET” label on your thousand-volt joybuzzers.

 Okay, but this scene is still a lot more migraine-inducing and Kevin Michael Richardson doesn’t scream quite as well as Kenny, so there.

-Back to the cemetery, where Penguin’s been given a brief respite because his undead chum’s found someone else to snack on.
+Back to the cemetery, where Penguin gets a sliver of breathing room, on account of his undead chum finding someone else to snack on.